Phase field modelling of selective laser melting (SLM) process coupled with CFD simulation

 Our ‘How to Apply’ page offers further guidance on the PhD application process.

-If you want to be considered for this funded PhD opportunity you must quote project code SMDE4600220 when applying.
+If you want to be considered for this self-funded PhD opportunity you must quote project code SMDE4600220 when applying.